Read Later x

 Rethink your entertainment

 DJs and wedding entertainment companies are moving from evening discos to all-day entertainment, keeping guests involved throughout the day.
-If it is really important to you to have a disco, you’ll need to allow for a bigger dancefloor.
-Consider a silent disco where revellers naturally tend to dance further apart.
+For example, Nigerian weddings are all-out affairs, filled with dancing.
+As this is a key aspect of the wedding tradition, consider your options carefully.
+So, if it is really important for you to have a disco, you’ll need to allow for a bigger dancefloor.
+Consider a silent disco where parties naturally tend to dance further apart.

 Have a back up in mind